 - Obtaining consent to send text messages

-- Deploying appropriate security measures
+- Deploying appropriate security measures to protect consumer data

 Prior Express Written Consent (PEWC)